 A 300-hour internship is required of all students in the Multidisciplinary Engineering Design (MDE) option.
+For questions or more information, contact Doug Schumer, associate teaching professor of engineering design, at [email protected] or 610-648-3355.

 Typically, the internship is taken in the summer between the junior and senior years of the program, but other times are possible with approval of the engineering faculty.
 The opportunity should provide students with a professional engineering work experience and expose the student to elements of the engineering design process.